 Practically speaking, this means that we have to turn to the Holy Spirit.
 We have to remind ourselves every five minutes – every minute if that’s what it takes – that we need help and that help is here if we are ready.

 So talk to the Holy Spirit.
 Get on your knees and ask to be guided.
 Light some incense.
 Read a few lines of the course when and as you can.
 Get a tattoo that says “help me Jesus!”
 Whatever it takes to keep in mind that you are not running the show anymore.
 You are a follower now, not a leader, and Life itself is counting on you to remember that.

 Sustained effort in this regard is never without results.
 The form of the asking doesn’t matter so long as the content – the need itself – is there.
 We slow down and a sense of calmness enters.
 Even if we’re scared and uncertain, we can perhaps make contact with the willingness that there is a better way, and that we’re going to find it one way or the other, sooner or later.

 As we begin to see the effects of looking at our lives with Jesus and the Holy Spirit, we become more confident that this actually works.
 We aren’t being led down some primrose path and we aren’t being sold a flimsy bill of goods.
 And we begin to see that forgiveness is natural – that we can extend Love to one another without worrying about the apparent external details.
 We start to practice forgiveness all the time.

 The Atonement is a lesson in sharing, which is given you because you have forgotten how to do it.
 The Holy Spirit merely reminds you of the natural use of your abilities.
 By reinterpreting the ability to attack into the ability to share, He translates what you have made into what God created (T-9.IV.3:1-3).

 This is the way out.
-This is the way to fully recalling our Oneness with God.
-This is the means by which we remember that we are only journeying to the memory that no journey is necessary.
+This is the way to fully recalling our fundamental Oneness.
+This is the means by which we remember that we are only journeying until we realize that no journey is necessary.